Jungle Jitters: Reception

 The Film Daily said on January 31, 1938, "Producer Leon Schlesinger goes to darkest Africa in this one with a highly amusing set of characters...
 There are some very funny sequences and gags, with the characterizations very amusing."

 National Exhibitor agreed on February 1: "It sounds forced to say that this is better than the best so far, but that is what one must say about a series that improves continually.
 This is full of cute little touches that will be best appreciated by a class audience, but will still have the masses chuckling."

-Home media

-Jungle Jitters fell into the public domain in 1967, and is available on many public domain home video collections.